To start this resource guide off, let’s define anxiety.

 Any behavior can become compulsive, for example: hand washing, shopping, drinking, eating, sex, hoarding, skin picking, hair twirling, and checking and rechecking door locks.

 The first step to take when you feel that your anxiety is running your life, is to see your doctor to rule out any medical conditions that could be causing your anxiety.
-According to the Cleveland Clinic, “When anxiety surfaces for the first time in adulthood, an underlying medical problem may be the cause.
-A visit with your doctor to explore this possibility can help to uncover the reason for your newly anxious feelings.”
+According to the Cleveland Clinic, “When anxiety surfaces for the first time in adulthood, an underlying medical problem may be the cause.”

 So see your doctor first.
 If medical causes are ruled out your healthcare provider will be able to tell you what to do next.
 Just in case they don’t tell you, ask for a recommendation to a mental health provider in your area.